Optimality conditions in DC constrained mathematical programming problems: Introduction

-With this general aim of establishing necessary and sufficient optimality conditions, we first introduce an extension of the concept of vector-valued DC mappings, also called $\delta$-convex mappings, given in \cite{MR1016045} (see also \cite{MR2119311,MR3785670} for classical notions and further references).
+With this general aim of establishing necessary and sufficient optimality conditions, we first introduce an extension of the concept of vector-valued DC mappings, also called $\delta$-convex mappings, given in \cite{MR1016045} (see also \cite{MR3785670} for classical notions and further references).
 Our Definition \ref{definition_DCfunction} addresses two fundamental aspects in mathematical optimization.
 First, the convenience of using functions with extended real values and mappings which are not defined in the whole space has been widely recognized.
 This allows us to handle different classes of constraint systems from an abstract point of view and, to this purpose, we enlarge the space $Y$ with an extra element $\infty _{Y}$ (in particular, $\infty _{Y}=+\infty $, whenever $Y= \mathbb{R}$).
-Second, we consider specific scalarization sets for the mapping $\Phi $, which varies along dual directions in respect to the set involved in the constraint; more specifically, directions in the dual slope of $\mathcal{C}$, or in the positive polar cone of $\mathcal{K}$, respectively (see definitions below).
+Second, we consider specific scalarization sets for the mapping $\Phi $, which varies along dual directions in respect to the set involved in the constraint; more specifically, directions in the polar set of $\mathcal{C}$, or in the positive polar cone of $\mathcal{K}$, respectively (see definitions below).

-The aforementioned notions make it possible for us to exploit the geometrical properties of mappings (convexity) combined with tools taken from variational analysis and generalized differentiation (subdifferential and coderivatives).
-Using these tools, we obtain necessary and sufficient optimality conditions of abstract optimization problems defined on general locally convex spaces under new qualification conditions, which represent alternatives for classical qualification conditions.
+The aforementioned notions make it possible for us to exploit the geometrical properties of mappings (convexity) combined with tools taken from variational analysis and generalized differentiation.
+Using these tools, we obtain necessary and sufficient optimality conditions of abstract optimization problems defined on general locally convex spaces under new qualification conditions, which represent alternatives for classical notions.